 HOW TO APPLY

-Please submit an abstract using the Online Abstract Submission System.
-Any materials sent by email, fax or mail will NOT be reviewed.
-Presenting authors who are Student Members of SVP will need to opt in to the Colbert Prize competition and also indicate a preference for a poster presentation on the abstract submission site in order be considered.
-Students will be nominated depending on the score given to their abstract by the reviewers, who are independent from this Panel.
-Nominated students will be contacted by email and asked to confirm their presence in the competition.
-Vacant spots left by nominees who opted out will not be filled from the list of remaining candidates.
+Abstracts are to be submitted using the Online Abstract Submission System for SVP.
+Presenting authors who are Student Members of SVP will need to opt in to the Colbert Prize competition in order to be considered.
+Besides indicating a preference for a poster presentation, presenting authors need to select a fitting topic session on the abstract submission site.
+Students will be selected for the Colbert Prize competition depending on the score given to their abstract by a committee of reviewers.
+Selected students will be contacted by email and asked to confirm their participation in the competition.

 - Posters in the competition will bear a specific marking in the abstract book to designate them as being part of the competition.

 - Be alert for instructions concerning set-up times for posters.
-Venue permitting the posters may be set-up on day one and displayed for the full four days of the conference (but please wait for confirmation of this).
+Venue permitting the posters may be set-up on day one and displayed for the full four days of the conference.

-- Preliminary judging of posters will occur after poster set-up time (without the presenters present) but prior to the regular poster session.
-Layout and content will count equally in the judging of posters.
+- Preliminary judging of posters will occur prior to the regular poster session.
 The panel will select five to seven finalists.

-- All students are expected to be present at their poster during the afternoon poster session on the day of the competition (usually day two of the conference).
-A no-show means elimination from the competition.
+- All students are expected to be present at their poster during the afternoon poster session on the day of the competition.
+A no-show by the presenter, means elimination of the poster from the competition.

-- The Colbert Prize Panel will visit finalists’ posters during the afternoon poster session to evaluate each presenter’s knowledge of the material covered in the poster.
+- The Colbert Prize Committee will visit finalists’ posters during the afternoon poster session to evaluate each presenter’s knowledge of the material covered in the poster.

 - The winner will be contacted before the Awards Banquet and may be asked to set up their poster again prior to the Awards Banquet.